 In between the years that Jeff owned his businesses, he had managed and worked in the kitchens of restaurants and a private club, became the executive pastry chef of a retail bakery with multiple stores and a wholesale division.
 He also furthered his culinary skills with advanced courses in France and Switzerland.

-Along with writing programs and curriculum for several culinary schools, Jeff’s 20 years of experience teaching in these schools led him to his current position as the Program Director and Lead Instructor for the Professional Pastry and Baking Program at the Institute of Culinary Education where he manages a team of Chef Instructors, teaches students and helps advise alumni and current students in their careers and food businesses.
+Jeff’s 20 years of experience teaching in culinary schools led him to his position as the Program Director and Lead Instructor for the Professional Pastry and Baking Arts Program at the Institute of Culinary Education where he managed a large team of Chef Instructors, instructed students, and advised alumni in their careers and food businesses.

-Watching graduating students struggle with the many aspects of starting a food business, Jeff understood the need to help those looking to start their own food businesses.
+Watching graduating students struggle with the aspects of starting a food business, Jeff understood the need to help those looking to start their own food businesses.
 As a result, Jeff became a founding partner of Food Startup Help, assisting companies with all aspects of the food industry ranging from food product inception through manufacturing and many other essential services.
-Jeff, along with his partners, is currently co-authoring a book on how to bring food products to market.
+Jeff, along with his partners, has co-authored a book on how to bring food products to market.

-In conjunction with assisting food startups with the operational aspects of getting their companies off the ground, Jeff has also founded Z Commercial Capital, a financial brokerage company, in order to help startups find the capital they need for launching their businesses and for their stages of growth.
-Jeff volunteers his time as a certified Subject Matter Expert (SME) for food businesses and production for SCORE.
+In conjunction with assisting food startups with the operational aspects of getting their companies off the ground, Jeff had also founded Z Commercial Capital, a financial brokerage company, to help startups find the capital they need for launching their businesses and for their stages of growth.

 Chef Jessie Riley